a-renzini/pygwb/CONTRIBUTING.md

 1. Go to the [pygwb repository home page](https://git.ligo.org/pygwb/pygwb)
 2. Click on the *Fork* button, that should lead you [here](https://git.ligo.org/pygwb/pygwb/forks/new)
-3. Select the namespace that you want to create the fork in, this will usually be your personal namespace
+3. Select the namespace that you want to create the fork in, this will usually be your personal namespace (albert.einstein)

 If you can't see the *Fork* button, make sure that you are logged in by checking for your account profile photo in the top right-hand corner of the screen.